A sexual assault often leaves a victim feeling frightened and uncertain about what to do next.

 - Not a legal document - no arrest is made

 - Contact us regarding filling out a Proxy Report

 - No report - Every victim has the right to choose to not report to the police.

 Sexual assault, in any form, is a crime and you have the right to complete a police report.
 Whenever possible, police contact should be made as soon as possible.
 However, the decision to contact the police is yours to make.
-Trained Rape Crisis Counselors are available 24 hours a day to escort you to the police station at your request.
+Trained RESTORE counselors are available 24-hours a day to escort you to the police station at your request.
 These counselors are available to answer your questions, inform you of your rights and options and provide moral support.

 If there is any possibility that you are considering contacting the police, it is important to consider collecting and saving evidence as soon as possible.
 There are a number of things that you can do to ensure this:

 Do not shower, douche, change your clothes, go to the bathroom, comb your hair, eat, smoke, drink or take any drugs.
 If you have changed your clothes, take the clothes worn during the assault to the hospital or police department.
 Clothes should be put in paper bags.